batsh-dev-team/Batsh/README.md

 # Batsh

-Batsh is a simple programming language that compiles to Bash, Windows [Batch](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/batch.mspx) (and [PowerShell](http://technet.microsoft.com/en-us/scriptcenter/powershell.aspx)).
+Batsh is a simple programming language that compiles to Bash, Windows [Batch](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/batch.mspx) (and [PowerShell](http://technet.microsoft.com/en-us/scriptcenter/powershell.aspx), in development).
-Batsh enables you to write code once runs on all platforms without any additional dependency.
+It enables you to write code once runs on all platforms without any additional dependency.

-Both Bash and Batch are tricky and messy due to historical reasons.
+Both Bash and Batch are messy to read and tricky to write due to historical reasons.
-You have to spend a lot of time learning either of them, and write platform-dependent code.
+You have to spend a lot of time learning either of them, and write platform-dependent code for each operating system.
 If you happen to be a maintainer of a cross-platform tool which relies on Bash on Linux/Mac and Batch on Windows as "glue code", and found it painful to "synchronize" between them, you would like to try Batsh.

 ## How to get it

 You can try it [online](http://batsh.byvoid.com/) now!

 Batsh is under early-stage development and may change dramatically.
 No stable version is released.
-Use it at your risk.
+You can check out [prereleases](https://github.com/BYVoid/Batsh/releases) and use it at your risk.

+### Install from OPAM

-Batsh is implemented in [OCaml](http://caml.inria.fr/ocaml/) and dependencies are managed by [OPAM](http://opam.ocamlpro.com/).
-Follow the steps below to run it on your computer:
+Batsh is implemented in [OCaml](http://caml.inria.fr/ocaml/) and managed by [OPAM](http://opam.ocamlpro.com/pkg/batsh/0.0.2/).

 1. Install OPAM.
 See [instructions](http://opam.ocamlpro.com/doc/Quick_Install.html).
 2. Switch to the latest version (or at least 4.00.1) of OCaml by running `opam switch`.
+3. Install Batsh: `opam install batsh`

+### Build from source

+1. Check out source code of Batsh.
+2. `./configure`
+3. `make`
+4. Run: `./main.byte`

-3. Install dependencies: `opam install core menhir ounit dlist`
+You can install dependencies by running `opam install core menhir ounit dlist`
-4. `./configure`
-5. `make`
-6. Compile your own code: `./main.byte filename`

 If you want to run unit tests, configure with `./configure --enable-tests`, and run `make test`.